corybrunson/ggalluvial/README.md

 ### Shortcut

 The default shortcut `ggalluvial.default` requires that a multidimensional frequency table be reformatted as a data frame, consistent with the principles of ggplot2 (see [here](https://rpubs.com/hadley/ggplot2-layers), section "Data").
 The formula interface `ggalluvial.formula` is triggered when "formula" is an argument in the function call, or if the first (unnamed) argument is a call; as shown below, it accepts frequency tables as well, in which case the flows will automatically be weighted by the frequencies.
-Both include the axis labels fix used explicitly in the previous example.
+It will produce a categorical alluvial diagram if the RHS of the formula has at least two variables, and a time series diagram if the RHS has only one variable.
+Both shortcut functions include the axis labels fix used explicitly in the previous example.

 ```{r}
 png(height = 360, width = 600, file = "inst/fig/example-shortcut.png")